Cosmqs/Moi-University/0x01-git/README.md

-I am using this project for practice purposes
+I am using this project for practice purposes.Updated